Helpful Business Resources

 Tennessee Valley Authority supports small, disadvantaged, minority, and woman-owned firms and targeted commercial-sector businesses through strategic partnerships, outreach activities, networks, electronic tools, and business assistance.
 The goal of these initiatives is to ensure the growth and success of the Valley's business.
 Below are several small business documents that may prove helpful to you.

 - Economic Research and Analysis

 Tennessee Small Business Development Center

 The Small Business Development Center is a nonprofit organization that helps new entrepreneurs with advice regarding starting a business, business planning and modeling to funding.
 This is a free service for as long as you stay in business.
 They teach classes on startup, business planning, IRS taxation, and one-on-one counseling sessions by appointment.
 Take full advantage of the services offered by the TSBDC.
-To make an appointment with the Tennessee Small Business Development Center contact Claire Carter.
+To make an appointment with the Tennessee Small Business Development Center contact Kasey Ferguson